evernotegitofficial/evernote-cloud-sdk-windows/Getting_Started.md

         ENSession.SharedSession.AuthenticateToEvernote();
     }

-Alternative if you're using a Developer Token (see above) to access *only* your personal, production account: *don't* set a consumer key/secret (or the sandbox environment).
+Alternatively, if you're using a Developer Token (see above) to access *only* your personal, production account: *don't* set a consumer key/secret (or the sandbox environment).
 Instead, give the SDK your developer token and Note Store URL (both personalized and available from [this page](https://www.evernote.com/api/DeveloperToken.action)).
 Replace the setup call above with the following.

     ENSession.SetSharedSessionDeveloperToken("the token string that you got from us");